Detailed Explanation of Advanced Settings

 Other general suggestions

-• If the output is only for personal viewing and the requirements for compression quality are low, please try to use hardware encoding (NVENC, VCE, QSV, etc.) to avoid CPU compression bottlenecks.
+- If the output is only for personal viewing and the requirements for encoding quality are low, please try to use hardware encoding (NVENC, VCE, QSV, etc.) to avoid CPU encoding bottlenecks.
 CPU bottlenecks will cause a decrease in the graphics card usage rate, which in turn will cause a decrease in the task speed

-• CPU: The English meaning is the faster the speed, the lower the quality, and vice versa.
+CPU: the faster the speed, the lower the quality, and vice versa.

-It is only valid when H264 or H265 is selected at the compression codec.
+It is only valid when H264 or H265 is selected at the encoding codec with CPU encoder.

 Using this feature can reduce the video decoding pressure, and is suitable for scenarios that require fast decoding and low latency, such as: